 Your meatballs without eggs are ready to cook.

-• You can cook your meatballs without eggs in the oven or in an air fryer, in a pan, and in sauce.
+You can cook your meatballs without eggs in the oven or in an air fryer, in a pan, or in sauce.

-Since it is a ground meat preparation, the meatballs must always be well cooked and not rare to avoid the risk of foodborne illness from pathogenic microorganisms.
+Since it is a ground meat preparation, the meatballs must always be well-cooked and not rare to avoid the risk of foodborne diseases from pathogenic microorganisms.

 Preheat the oven.

-Follow the instructions – program, temperature, and times – indicated in your appliance’s user manual.
+Follow the instructions – program, temperature, and times – indicated in your appliance’s manual.

 Check the degree of cooking from time to time.